 Buying Antique Eyeglasses

-For more recent periods, antique and vintage frames can found online and in antique shops.
+For some periods, antique and vintage frames can found online and in antique shops.
 Eyewear from the Victorian era and 20th century is most common and more affordable, plus these are the kinds of frames that will be most sturdy and best able to be re-fitted with your new lenses.
 Prices and availability will vary widely as with any antique object, so you’ll have to put in some time for careful searching.

 Here are a few websites known for selling a selection of antique frames, although, again, I cannot vouch for any particular business: